lf-edge/ekuiper/docs/en_US/extension/overview.md

 ## Plugin extension

-Kuiper allows user to customize the different kinds of extensions.
+eKuiper allows user to customize the different kinds of extensions.

-- The source extension is used for extending different stream source, such as consuming data from other message brokers.
-Kuiper has built-in source support for [MQTT broker](../rules/sources/mqtt.md).
+- The source extension is used for extending different stream source, such as consuming data from other message brokers. eKuiper has built-in source support for [MQTT broker](../rules/sources/mqtt.md).
 - Sink/Action extension is used for extending pub/push data to different targets, such as database, other message system, web interfaces or file systems.
-Built-in action is supported in Kuiper, see [MQTT](../rules/sinks/mqtt.md) & [log files](../rules/sinks/logs.md).
+Built-in action is supported in eKuiper, see [MQTT](../rules/sinks/mqtt.md) & [log files](../rules/sinks/logs.md).
 - Functions extension allows user to extend different functions that used in SQL.
-Built-in functions is supported in Kuiper, see [functions](../sqls/built-in_functions.md).
+Built-in functions is supported in eKuiper, see [functions](../sqls/built-in_functions.md).

 Please read the following to learn how to implement different extensions.